 If that’s not enough, book a boat trip around the Seegrotte, Europe’s largest underground lake, for a truly eerie experience.
 Then there’s the Lainzer Wildlife Park, which we’ll talk about in just a little bit…

 See Related: Ways to Book the Cheapest First Class Flights

 2. Lainzer Tiergarten (Lainzer Wildlife Park)

-I get it, you went to Wienerwald, got a taste of nature and you’re hungry for more.
-Well, dauntless travelers, keep on exploring their forest, because tame deer await at this beautiful conservation site.
+I get it, you went to Wienerwald, got a taste of nature, and you’re hungry for more.
+Well, dauntless travelers, keep exploring their forest because tame deer await at this beautiful conservation site.

 Reserved for royalty until 1921, this grand section of the Wienerwald is famous for its huge oak trees, many of which are centuries old.
-It’s still home to tons of deer and boar and (as you can see from the picture) many of the deer are pretty chill now no one is trying to shoot them, and are quite tame.
+It’s still home to tons of deer and boar, and (as you can see from the picture) many deer are pretty chill now.
+No one is trying to shoot them, and they are quite tame.

 The boar is still pretty wild, so try and keep your distance, and they’ll do the same!
 For the best views of this glorious park, you can climb the 14-meter Hubertuswarte observation tower on the Kaltbründlberg hill and take in this green heaven from on high.

 Lainzer Wildlife Park is one of the best day trips from Vienna for hikers who can enjoy 80+ kilometers of trails, young families who want to rub noses with nature, and shutterbugs looking for Disney-level imagery.